comunidad-hispana-jugs/nuestra-comunidad/README_en.md

 The Java Users Groups' Hispanic Community was created to share Java and new technologies knowledge between Spanish-speaking JUGs, it started since 2017 after a Hack Day for Java 9, more than 12 JUGs from Spain and Latin America are part of this community.

-The sessions are spreading through HangOuts on air and Youtube, attendees can join each session by going to their local JUG meeting or online through youtube, they can also use a slack channel: comunidad-jugs.slack.com
+The sessions are spreading through Hangouts on air and Youtube, attendees can join each session by going to their local JUG meeting or online through youtube, they can also use a slack channel: comunidad-jugs.slack.com.

+The community joins around 200 members each hack day session through all JUGs.

 These Java Users Groups are part of this community: